jsinapov/tufts_service_robots/tbot2_logging/README.rst

 Overview
 ========

-The `bwi_logging`_ ROS_ package provides nodes and scripts for collecting, analysing and uploading log data when running BWI robots.
+The 'tbot2_logging' package provides nodes and scripts for collecting, analysing and uploading log data when running Turtlebots.

+This package has been repurposed from the `bwi_logging`_ package.

 ROS interface
 =============